strehler/devoxxuk/README.md

-# Deck for Lunaconf talk
+# Deck for DevoxxUK Mini-Lab